 average, timber rattlers do not mature until they are 9 or 10 years of age.

 This is far older than any of our other snake species.
 When they do

 reproduce, they have relatively small litters.
 Additionally, females only

-reproduce, on average, every three years.
+reproduce, on average, every two or three years.
 Third, for those young snakes

 fortunate enough to make it to adulthood, they may have a long lifespan.
 This